inventim/tethered-old-apps/README.md

-# tethered-old-instagram
+# tethered-old-apps
-Old Instagram but... it wont crashes
+it all wont crashes